 Yes, the Journey is quite spacious inside, at least where passengers are concerned, but the sub-par materials and poor ride quality mean that no amount of space will actually make you comfortable.
 When you then consider that the standard trunk space is abysmal, the SUV just doesn't feel like a good family-centric daily driver.

-The Dodge may have a low starting price, but most rivals ask for just a few thousand dollars more and give you a lot more.
+The Dodge may have a low base price, but most rivals ask for just a few thousand dollars more and give you a lot more.
 The Journey has no smartphone integration, onboard Wi-Fi, or any advanced driver-assistance features worth mentioning.
 Add to this the now almost antique engine under the hood, and the crossover simply doesn't look like a good value proposition.
 So, no, we don't think that the Dodge Journey is a good car.

 With the simplification of the available trim and equipment levels on the 2020 Journey, shopping around has become a lot simpler.
 The SE Value remains the base model, now at a starting MSRP of $23,495.
 The only remaining upgrade is the Crossroad, which pushes the price up to $28,595.
 The all-wheel drivetrain is no longer offered, so this is where the base-level options end.
 There are still a number of available packages, but any way you look at it, the Dodge Journey is one of the most affordable SUVs on the market.
 These prices exclude tax, registration, licensing, and Dodge's $1,495 destination charge.